 Moisture is a natural’s best friend.
 I remember messaging the few naturals I knew on Facebook and asking what staple hair products they used on their hair.
 Growing up natural I never used any special product, but I wanted to make sure I was on the right track.
 The majority of them told me the same thing: “I can give you a list of products, but if your hair isn’t moisturized, you may get frustrated and just go back to a relaxer.”
 That essentially became the ‘bird in my ear’.
 It began to make more sense especially after learning the line of demarcation (the area where the relaxed and natural textures meet), which is the weakest part of our hair.

 Minimize Heat Usage

 Minimizing heat was the hardest thing during my long term transition to natural.
 I was one of those women who NEVER styled their hair.
 After learning about the benefits of minimizing heat, I went from going to the salon every 2-3 weeks to once a month.
 Eventually, I stopped going to a hairstylist unless it was a blowout, color, or trim.

-Transitioning to natural without the big chop means getting rid of relaxed hair little by little.
+Transitioning from relaxed to natural without the big chop means getting rid of relaxed hair little by little.
 Part of my reason for transitioning from relaxed to natural hair without the big chop was being afraid of having short hair.
 That went out the window when I cut my hair into a bob after transitioning for seven months.
 Regular trims and an eventual haircut helped me learn how to deal with transitioning hair, made wash day shorter, and allowed me to embrace my curls more.

 Do Transitioning Hairstyles

-When I decided to minimize heat usage, I opted for transitioning hairstyles.
+When I decided to minimize heat usage, I opted for easy transitioning hairstyles.
 Transitioning hairstyles help with blending both relaxed and natural hair textures.
 Easy transitioning hairstyles include buns, twist-outs, bantu knots, and even Curlformers.